St. Ursula Academy (Toledo, Ohio): Campus Ministry

 Campus Ministry focuses on spiritual growth and sponsors service projects and class retreats retreats, including Kairos.
 Campus Ministry encourages students to reach out by volunteering and helps them to earn 60 hours of volunteer credit required for graduation.
 Each year, SUA students volunteer more than 10,000 hours working in nursing homes, tutoring underprivileged children, and assisting with disaster relief, among other efforts.

 Athletics

-St. Ursula Academy has summer athletic camps, a fitness room to support its 13 varsity sports, including basketball, crew, cross country, dance, diving, golf, gymnastics, lacrosse, soccer, softball, tennis, track, and volleyball.
+St. Ursula Academy has summer athletic camps, a fitness room to support its 13 varsity sports, including basketball, crew, cross country, dance, golf, gymnastics, lacrosse, soccer, softball, swimming, tennis, track, and volleyball.
 SUA had been a member of the Toledo City League for all athletic competition until joining the Three Rivers Athletic Conference in 2011.
-After the 2022-2023 academic year, SUA will join the Catholic High School League based in the Detroit area, but will also play independent matches in some sports.
+In 2023 SUA joined the Catholic High School League based in the Detroit area, but also play independent matches in some sports.